yvann-ba/ft_transcendence/README.md

 ## How to Run It ⚙️

-Yes, you can run it on **Linux, macOS, or Windows** — no setup headaches.
+You can run it on **Linux, macOS, or Windows** — no setup headaches.

 ```bash
 # Clone the repo